Reassembling the English novel, 1789-1919: Rise of the Text Industry

-To capture the belief that deviations from the trend (parameterized by $\alpha$ and $\beta$) will tend to persist for a bounded number of years, we use an informative prior distribution on the characteristic length-scale $l_\lambda$.
+To capture the belief that deviations from the trend will tend to persist for a bounded number of years, we use an informative prior distribution on the characteristic length-scale $l_\lambda$.
 This distribution places 90\% probability on values between 1 and 10, expressing the prior belief that deviations will tend to persist for between 1 and 10 years.
 Such a prior distribution is consistent with the belief that, say, a market panic might affect the rate of novel publication in the short term but would likely cease to influence publication rates in years which are more than ten years distant from the event.
+Here, as elsewhere, we draw on domain expertise to justify our modeling choices.
+Different choices will lead to different results.
+(Different models—say, linear or quadratic rather than log-linear—will lead to radically different results.)
+Readers who prefer different assumptions are invited to edit the code which accompanies this article and develop models which reflect their beliefs.

-The observed annual counts of new novels from RFGS (1800-1836) (the first time series) are connected to the latent rates $\lambda_{1:37}$ via a Negative Binomial sampling distribution.
+The observed annual counts of new novels from RFGS (1800-1836) (the first time series) are connected to the latent log rates $\lambda_{1:37}$ via a negative binomial sampling distribution.
 This sampling model allows us to connect the smoothly varying rates to observed counts of new novels.
 Separating the latent rate from the observed counts in the model is particularly important before 1840 because there is considerable year-to-year variation in the observed counts of new novels which are due to the arbitrary assignment of novel publications into discrete years.\footnote{ One way of appreciating the importance of modeling new novel publication with a continuous rate parameter is to imagine a situation where the aleatory variation in new novel counts is considerably greater.
 Imagine modeling new novel publication via weekly counts.
 In such a setting observing that zero new novels appeared in a given week would not be particularly meaningful.
-It would certainly not imply that there was zero activity associated with novel publishing during that week. } In symbols, the sampling model is given for year $t = 1, \ldots, T,\, T = 37$ by
+It would certainly not imply that there was zero activity associated with novel publishing during that week. } In symbols, the sampling model is given for year $t = 1, \ldots, 37$ by